 (a) The fee for issuance of the original certificate of competency is $85 for inspectors who did not pay the national board examination fee specified in subdivision 6, or $35 for inspectors who paid that examination fee.
 Each applicant for a certificate of competency must complete an interview with the chief boiler inspector before issuance of the certificate of competency.

 (b) All initial certificates of competency shall be effective for more than one calendar year and shall expire on December 31 of the year after the year in which the application is made.

 (c) All renewed certificates of competency shall be valid for two calendar years.
-The fee for renewal of the state of Minnesota certificate of competency is $35 for one year or $70 for two years, and is due the day after the certificate expires.
+The fee for renewal of the state of Minnesota certificate of competency is $70, and is due the day after the certificate expires.